Lorenagb/GS_HighlyPolyploid/README.md

 Supplementary data and code for paper entitled "Genomic selection with allele dosage information in highly polyploid species"

-File names and descriptions are very self exlanatory but here are the contents of this repo laid out for you:
+File names and descriptions are very self exlanatory but here are the contents of this repo:

 ## Sugarcane folder